se-edu/learningresources/contents/swift/welcome-to-swift.md

 And if you haven't noticed, protocols are extremely similar to interfaces in Java.

-To understand more about POP, I highly recommend watching this [WWDC 2015 talk](https://www.youtube.com/watch?v=g2LwFZatfTI).
+To understand more about POP, watching this [WWDC 2015 talk](https://www.youtube.com/watch?v=g2LwFZatfTI) is highly recommended.

 ## Automatic Reference Counter

 A few keywords unique to Swift are `strong`, `weak` and `unowned`, which have to do with Swift's way of memory management, [Automatic Reference Counting (ARC)](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html).

 Essentially, when an instance of a class is created, a chunk of memory is allocated to it until it is no longer strongly referenced by anything.
 References are strong by default.
 Thus, if we have an Object A (a `UIViewController`) that creates an Object B (a `UIAlertController`), B would be strongly referenced by A. However, B might also need access to a variable in A, such that A may be strongly referenced by B, resulting in a reference cycle.

 Reference cycles are bad, because they cause memory leaks.
 Even though A and B are no longer needed eventually, A and B will still sit in memory since they are both strongly referenced by each other.
 This is why we need the `strong`, `weak` and `unowned` keywords, to resolve reference cycles.

 [Here is an article](https://krakendev.io/blog/weak-and-unowned-references-in-swift) with greater in-depth explanation and examples.